 The activity of the research group reflects the range of general practice and has projects in the fields of urology, sleep and mental disorders, drug epidemiology, infectious diseases, elderly medicine, medical research on women, drug interactions, doctor-patient communication, emergency medicine and laboratory quality.

-Several of the staff members are also associated with the Research Unit for General Practice (AFE) in Bergen, National Centre for Emergency Medicine (NKLM), and Norwegian Quality Improvement of Laboratory examinations (Noklus).
+Several of the staff members are also associated with the Research Unit for General Practice (AFE) in Bergen, National Centre for Emergency Primary Health Care (NKLM), and Norwegian Quality Improvement of Laboratory examinations (Noklus).